 The program will focus on clinical competence in diagnosis and treatment of high risk conditions as well as instruct in strategies to avoid the legal ramifications of these adverse events.

-Click the button below to view the current program at a glance.
+Click the button below to view the current program!

 Dr Glenn Arendts